brguru90/node-sql-and-jwt-demo/Readme.md

-## 4. pm2 execution mode: cluster with max instance(saw 16 process on pm2 monit)  [Will be used in comparison]
+## 4. pm2 execution mode: cluster with max instance(saw 16 process on pm2 monit)  [Will be used in comparison - Go/psql and Go/mongo and node js/psql]

 ### ROW Count =  1220001
 ```